 As more people choose to cycle, serious accidents, sometimes involving vehicles, are on the rise.
-If you are involved in a bicycle accident, you may need a bicycle accident lawyer to advocate for you.
+When you are involved in a bicycle accident, then you need a bicycle accident lawyer to advocate for you.
 If you have serious injuries, you may be entitled to compensation.

 California often has the most bicycle-related fatal accidents of any state.
 Specifically, of the 743 nationwide deaths in 2013, nearly 20 % of those occurred in California.
 Additionally, reports have shown that San Francisco’s bicycle accident fatalities actually was over recent years.
 The San Francisco Bicycle Coalition called for better safety measures to eliminate traffic-related bicycle accidents.
 If you are in a bicycle accident, it is imperative that you find an experienced San Francisco bicycle accident attorney to represent you.

 Above all, get treated by a competent physician immediately.
 However, there are several other steps you can take to protect yourself.
 In the aftermath of the accident, you may be scared or confused, but wait for the police to arrive.
 Even in seemingly minor accidents, the police will file a report.
 In the event, you discover an injury later, a police report can help determine who is at fault.

 Proving the Driver is at Fault